 Small Anxieties

-When I think back upon my childhood, the memories that often come to mind are of those in which my sister and I are engaged in make-believe play.
-We would spend hours creating spontaneous narratives using miniature plastic animals as our actors and wooden blocks for the sets.
-The outcomes of these narratives were flexible: storylines evolved and “start-overs” were often employed.
-Later, as a parent, I would observe my own children engaging in similar play.
-The props and environments were different, but the purpose remained the same.
-This was a risk-free means for a child to learn about engaging with the outside world as well as with their own interior world.
+Reflecting on my childhood, the memories that often surface involve my sister and me immersed in make-believe play.
+We would spend hours crafting spontaneous narratives with miniature plastic animals as our actors and wooden blocks as our sets.
+The outcomes of these stories were fluid, with evolving plotlines and frequent "start-overs."
+Later, as a parent, I watched my own children engage in similar play.
+Though the props and environments differed, the purpose remained the same: a risk-free way for children to learn about interacting with the external world and their own inner world.

-I have based some of the images on personal experience, while other images are more metaphorical in nature.
-I don't feel that it is necessary to explain my personal insight into each of these images.
-I leave it up to the viewer to use their own imagination to determine the outcome.
-These “small anxieties” are open to interpretation, standing in for fears that we all face and hope to master.
+Some of the images are based on personal experiences, while others are more metaphorical.
+I don't feel the need to explain my personal insights for each image; instead, I invite viewers to use their imagination to interpret the outcomes.
+These "small anxieties" are open to interpretation, representing fears we all encounter and aspire to overcome.